BlocProtocol/BLOC-wiki/docs/service-operators/BLOCd-daemon-arguments.md

 # **BLOCd Command Line Arguments**

+This section describes BLOCd daemon starting process with correct arguments enabling access to the BLOCd HTTP RPC API and BLOCd JSON RPC API.

+[BLOCd](BLOCd-Overview.md) can accept settings through a configuration file and/or command line.

 Almost all of the command line options can be defined through the configuration file.
 If a parameter is defined in the config and was also indicated in the command line, two behaviors are possible:

-* If the parameter accepts one value only (e.g., `rpc-bind-ip`), the command line value will be used, since it has a higher priority.
+- If the parameter accepts one value only (e.g., rpc-bind-ip), the command line value will be used, since it has a higher priority
-* If the parameter accepts several values (e.g., `add-priority-node`), then command line and configuration file values will be merged.
+- If the parameter accepts several values (e.g., add-priority-node), then command line and configuration file values will be merged

-By default config file's name is `BLOC.conf`, which is located in the binaries folder.
-However, you may adjust the destination to the file via `--config-file` option in the command line.

-If some of the options are not defined in the config, the default values will be applied.
+- If some of the options are not defined in the config, the default values will be applied
+- By default config file's name is BLOC.conf, which is located in the binaries folder.
+- You may adjust the destination to the file via `--config-file` option in the command line.

+ Also:

-- **Config files, where used, now use JSON formatted files instead of INI**
+- Config files, where used, now use **JSON** formatted files instead of INI
 - Config files will be automatically upgraded to JSON and overwritten on first use

+You are now ready to use the [Command Line Interface](BLOCd-daemon-cli-options.md) , the [HTTP RPC API](BLOCd-daemon-http-rpc-api.md) and/or the [JSON RPC API](BLOCd-daemon-json-rpc-api.md).

 The following examples are made using a Linux system but the concept is the same for all the OS supported by the **BLOCd**.